boardswarm/boardswarm/boardswarm/README.md

 * modes: A list of modes the device can operate in

-To link the device to other items matches are used using a `match` key in the configuation which contains a dictionary of item properties to match.
-An item on a remote instance will only be matches if the `boardswarm.instance` property is explicitely configured, otherwise only local items willl be matched.
+To link the device to other items matches are used using a `match` key in the configuration which contains a dictionary of item properties to match.
+An item on a remote instance will only be matched if the `boardswarm.instance` property is explicitly configured, otherwise only local items will be matched.

 ### Device consoles